omarreis/vsop2013/README.md

 Object T_VSOP2013_File encapsulates VSOP 2013 machinery:

 * Parse original data files in text - Use only files in original format as the parser relies on fixed positions.
-* Save and Load data in a custom binary format, more compact and fast to load ( at this time Android apps have a 150MB bundle size limit )
+* Save and Load data in a custom binary format, more compact and fast to load ( Android apps have bundle size limit )
 * Calculator: calculates heliocentric rectangular position and speed ( in UA and UA/day).
-Planets Almanac.
+Planetary Almanac.

 ## Astronomical Algorithms

 Most algorithms used for dealing with dates and astronomy are from the book "Astronomical Algorithms" by Jean Meeus ( AA 1st and 2nd editions )

 Some formulas are from the "Almanac For Computers" publication by USNO  ( marked AfC ).

 ## Moon positions